 Can I put old granite or quartz countertops in a dumpster?

 Yes.
 Granite, quartz, marble, and engineered stone countertops all go in a standard general-debris dumpster.
-They are heavy a typical kitchen countertop slab weighs 200 to 400 pounds but they're not classified as inert (different from concrete and brick), and they're accepted at standard landfill routing.
+They are heavy, with a typical kitchen countertop slab weighing 200 to 400 pounds, but they're accepted at standard landfill routing.
 Mixed in with the kitchen remodel debris, they don't trigger any special handling fee.